 What measurement tools do you use?

-• Reading age Star Tests using the Accelerated Reader programme.
+• Reading age STAR Tests using the Accelerated Reader programme.

-• Briefings with staff and volunteers, before and after Sessions
+• Briefings with staff and volunteers, before and after sessions

 Mariam was shy and afraid to speak up in class.
 Not anymore.
 Mariam told us,

 it to a high standard and making me feel like I am welcomed.
-Sometimes I felt tired but my crewmates [adult support volunteer] persuaded me to keep going and don’t stop.
+Sometimes I felt tired but my crewmates [trained adult volunteer] persuaded me to keep going and don’t stop.
 I like that because it helps me to keep going.’

 Jason joined the Haringey Pirates for after-school sessions on Fridays.
 He put his all into the first writing project in term one and did not miss a single week.
 At home time one day, Jason’s mum told us, ‘He absolutely loves it, it is his favourite.
 He looks forward to coming each week.’

 We asked Jason to write the foreword for the Haringey Pirates’ book, The Legends You’ve Never Heard Of, a compilation of true and fantastical stories of how each of the Young Pirates got their names.
-He not only wrote the foreword but also read it out to a room full of guests at the Book Launch.
+He not only wrote the foreword but also read it out to a room full of guests at the book launch.